-- A. A written statement of the center's policies and procedures must be available to parents and guardians and must include the following: - 1.
-The center's purpose and its philosophy on child care. - 2.
-The ages of children accepted. - Services offered for special needs children in compliance with the Americans with Disabilities Act (see Section 7.701.14, General Rules for Child Care Facilities). - 4.
-The hours and dates when the center is in operation, specific hours during which special activities are offered, holidays when the center is closed. - 5.
-The policy regarding severe weather. - 6.
-The procedure concerning admission and registration of children. - 7.
-An itemized fee schedule. - 8.
-The procedure for identifying where children are at all times. - 9.
-The policy on discipline. - 10.
-The procedure, including notification of parents and guardians, for handling children's illnesses, accidents, and injuries. - 11.
+- A. At the time of enrollment, and upon amendments to policies and procedures, the center must give the parent(s)/guardian(s) the center's policies and procedures, and provide the opportunity to ask questions.
+Written copies must be available either electronically or in hard copy.
+The center must obtain a signed document stating that the parent(s)/guardian(s) have received the policies and procedures, and by signing the policies and procedures document, the parent(s)/guardian(s) agree to follow, accept the conditions of, and give authorization and approval for the activities described in the policies and procedures.
+Policies must include the following: - 1.
+The center's purpose and its philosophy on child care; - 2.
+The ages of children accepted; - 3.
+Services offered for special needs children in compliance with the Americans with Disabilities Act (see Section 7.701.14, General Rules for Child Care Facilities); - 4.
+The hours and dates when the center is in operation, specific hours during which special activities are offered, holidays when the center is closed; - 5.
+The policy regarding severe weather; - 6.
+The procedure concerning admission and registration of children; - 7.
+An itemized fee schedule; - 8.
+The procedure for identifying where children are at all times; - 9.
+The center's procedure on guidance, positive instruction, supporting positive behavior, discipline and consequences, including how the center will: - a.
+Cultivate positive child, staff and family relationships; - b.
+Create and maintain a socially and emotionally respectful early learning and care environment; - c.
+Implement teaching strategies supporting positive behavior, pro-social peer interaction, and overall social and emotional competence in young children; - d.
+Provide individualized social and emotional intervention supports for children who need them, including methods for understanding child behavior; and developing, adopting and implementing a team-based positive behavior support plan with the intent to reduce challenging behavior and prevent suspensions and expulsions; and - e.
+Access an early childhood mental health consultant or other specialist as needed. - 10.
+The procedure, including notification of parents and guardians, for handling children's illnesses, accidents, and injuries; - 11.
 The procedures for handling lost children and other emergencies at all times, including during field trips.
-An outline of a plan of action in case of natural disaster is found at Section 7.712.83, G. - 12.
-The procedure for transporting children, if applicable, including transportation arrangements and parental permission for excursions and related activities.
+An outline of a plan of action in case of natural disaster is found at Section 7.712.83, G; - 12.
+The procedure for transporting children, if applicable, including transportation arrangements and parental permission for excursions and related activities;